johnmathews/johnmathews.is/data/blog/how-to-be-successful.md

    how things get finished.
 Long-term orientation is in short supply; try not to worry about what people think in the short term, which will get easier over time.
-1. It is easier for a team to do a hard thing that really matters than to do an easy thing that doesn’t really matter; audacious ideas motivate people.
+1. It is easier for a team to do a hard thing that really matters than to do an easy thing that doesn't really matter; audacious ideas motivate people.
 1. Incentives are superpowers; set them carefully.
 1. Concentrate your resources on a small number of high-conviction bets; this is easy to say but evidently hard to do.
 You can delete more stuff than you think.